Kitchen Extension Cost

 Your new kitchen extension may require at least one new window, depending on the size of the extension and how much light is needed to brighten the room.

-The average cost for a new window installation is around £200-£600.
-The cost will depend on the size of the window and the difficulty of the job.
+The average double glazing cost is around £200 – £600.
+This typical cost includes materials and installation, but the final cost will depend on the size of the window and the difficulty of the job.

 When it comes to building a kitchen extension, there are many different parts to the job, and you will need to hire more than one contractor to get all of the work done.